The Atkins diet is a low-carb diet, usually recommended for weight loss.

 Many of these are generally considered fattening because of the high fat and calorie content.

-More details here: 6 Indulgent Foods That Are Low-Carb Friendly.
+If you’d like to know more, check out this article on 6 Indulgent Foods That Are Low-Carb Friendly.

 It is possible to do the Atkins diet as a vegetarian (and even vegan), but difficult.